scilus/scil-documentation/source/arriving/setup_computer.rst

 If the library can't be installed via pip, however, you can use :bash:`sudo apt-get install your_library`.
 In this case the `sudo` will not be a problem.

 You might want to always have a specific environment when opening a terminal.
 To do so, simply open the .bashrc and copy-paste this :bash:`workon somename` at the end of it (don't forget to replace :bash:`somename` by the actual name of your environment!).
+Before moving on to the next steps, make sure to have a virtual environment active!

 Git
 """